DEED Redevelopment Grant Program

-For a property or project located within the City of Minneapolis, the City must (in most cases) be the “official” applicant, and/or the City Council must approve a resolution in support of the application, in order for that application to be considered by DEED.
-(However, the grant application must actually be prepared by the owner/developer that is seeking the funding.)
-The City’s pre-application deadline is typically about two months in advance of DEED’s final application deadline, but please contact City staff for specific details regarding the City’s pre-application deadlines and procedures.
+For a property or project located within Minneapolis, the City must (in most cases) be the official applicant, and/or the City Council must approve a resolution in support of the application, in order for that application to be considered by DEED.
+However, the grant application must be prepared by the owner/developer that is seeking the funding.)
+The City’s pre-application deadline is typically about two months in advance of DEED’s final application deadline, but please contact City staff for specific details regarding the City’s pre-application deadlines and procedures for the next round of this grant program.